CDenecke/KarateHealthCapstone/imageprocessingserver/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 You must be using python 3.5, and pip3.
 It is also recommended you install conda to install tensorflow, as there have been issues installing.

-This server was tested and run on an Amazon Web Server p2.xlarge.
+This server was tested and run on an Amazon Web Server p2.xlarge using the ubuntu OS.

+I would also recommend you run this on the Amazon Web Server or a system with a single NVIDIA K80 GPU.

 ### Installing